Tornaldo/StedRFront/Report/srs_iterations.md

 * F1.2.3 System shall let the group owner remove users from group.
 * F2.3.1 System shall let users edit walls collaboratively in groups

+Issues about spam, illegal and abusive content were raised.
+Thus new funtional requirements were introduced:

+* F3.3.2 System shall notify story author about new comment
+* F3.3.3 System shall enable users to flag a comment as a spam
+* F3.3.4 System shall notify story author about spam-flagged comment
+* F3.3.5 System shall enable story author to remove a comment

 Also, so called *topics* are now simply refered to as *tags* instead.
 These were mentioned in:

 * F2.2.2 System shall let users to filter walls by ...
 * F2.2.3 System shall get auto-fill suggestions when filtering upon topics (user defined tags)